 Note: Sometimes one spouse may not yet be 62, and therefore will not qualify as a co-borrower.
 A non-borrowing spouse may be able to remain in the home after the borrower dies if they qualify as an eligible non-borrowing spouse.
 Once your non-borrowing spouse turns 62, you may be able to refinance the reverse mortgage to include them, but there are costs associated with refinancing a reverse mortgage.

 People who live in the house and are not co-borrowers or do not qualify as an eligible non-borrowing spouse will probably have to move when the borrower dies or moves out.
 In addition, if you have a reverse mortgage and leave your home for more than one year for a medical reason, those people who are not co-borrowers will probably have to move out of the home.

 If you or your parents are considering a reverse mortgage, make sure you get all the facts first.
 We have several resources to help you learn more about reverse mortgages.
 Check out:

-- Reverse Mortgages: a discussion guide from the CFPBs Office for Older Americans
+- from the CFPBs Office for Older Americans

 - Answers to common questions about reverse mortgages